-Technical analysts use the histogram to plot out the difference between the MACD line and the signal line.
+Technical analysts use the histogram to plot the difference between the MACD and signal lines.

 Generally, the MACD line functions in an almost easy fashion.

-When the MACD line crosses the signal line, it usually means that the market is going to follow the reaction of the MACD line.
+When the MACD line crosses the signal line, it usually means that the market will follow the reaction of the MACD line.

 Subsequently, this would result in a trade entry in that direction.